GJaubert/Bookings-Project/README.md

 The page should be accesible from port :8080

 Transactions with the database are not possible because the db has no public endpoint.

+The frontend of this page was made with bootstrap code examples.